HomeBlogCapability Statement

 6. Contact block

 Bottom strip.
-Primary contact with direct phone + email.
-Not “info@” — a named person.
-This matters for relationship-building.
+Primary contact with direct phone and email.
+Not “info@” — a real human with a name and a cell number.
+Contracting officers don't email info@ inboxes.

-Most capability statements list set-aside status as a checkbox.
-Yours should use it as a narrative thread.
+Most CAPs treat set-aside status as a checkbox in the corner.
+Yours should use it as a thread that runs through the whole document.

-• What it translates to for the federal customer (one sentence)
+• What that translates to for the federal customer.
+One sentence.

 Real examples